lukemurraynz/drasi.containerapps.pot/docs/production-scale-architecture.md

 - Durable state path is `stateStore.kind: redb` at `/drasi-persist/state.redb`.
 - Azure Files provides durable config and state volume for restart and revision survivability.
 - Redis is used for cache and acceleration, not as the authoritative state store.

+This baseline is correct for single replica, but multi-replica production needs a stricter tiered state model.

 ## Target architecture